Reduce the impact of flooding at your venue

 How to prepare for flooding

 If your venue is situated near a location known for flooding, you could be at risk again.
 However, in recent years, warnings have been issued to locations not normally prone to floods as at potential risk.
 Low lying areas, particularly those close to water such as rivers, streams, lakes or reservoirs, are likely to be at risk.
 You can check if your venue is at risk of flooding here.
+For frequent updates on flood risk, check the Environment Agency or BBC Weather website.

 Make sure that drains and gutters are kept clear and in good working order.
 Don’t leave it until the bad weather hits.
 Your guttering should be checked by a trained professional at least every six months to make sure it’s kept clear.
+For insurance purposes, your premises needs to be reviewed annually, and gutters should be cleaned out.

-If you think flooding is inevitable, seal the soil drainage to stop any water from getting into the buildings drainage system, thus preventing contaminated water from entering the building.
-We also recommend fitting a temporary toiler pan seal to prevent the flood water coming back up the toilets.
+If you think flooding is inevitable, seal the soil drainage to stop any water from getting into the building’s drainage system, thus preventing contaminated water from entering the building.
+We also recommend fitting a temporary toilet pan seal to prevent the flood water coming back up the toilets.
 If you want a more long-term solution, you could fit non-return valves to drains and water inlet and outlet pipes, preventing wastewater from flowing back into your property.

 Make sure you’ve bought sandbags well in advance of the expected rain so they’re ready to be installed at your venue’s doorways if flooding is on its way.
 Contact your local Environment Agency if you need to know where to get your sandbags or other protective measures.